 Especially when you are adding a new baby to the family, switching an older child from a convertible car seat to a booster seat is a great way to make room in the car and save money.
 Booster seats come in models with backs and backless.
 See all the best booster seats in this article.

-The Cosco Finale DX is a bit wider in absolute dimensions than the other choices in this list but it is specifically designed to fit 3 across in most cars.
+The Cosco Finale DX is a bit wider in absolute dimensions than the other choices in this list but it is specifically designed to fit 3 across in most cars so we’ve included it as one of the best narrow booster seats.
 The bottom of the seat is about 17″ wide and the upper part is just over 18″.
 It is also a bit heavier than some at about 11 lbs.

 The Peg Perego Viaggio HBB 120 is not only narrow, it’s moisture-wicking plush seat is comfortable.
 At 16 inches wide, this is a great option for a third child seat.
 The price is higher than some lower-end models, but it is worth it in quality, style, and comfort.